Which Day is the Christian Passover?

-"For the Lord will pass through to smite the Egyptians: and when he sees the blood upon the lintel, and on the two side posts, the Lord will pass over the door, and will not suffer the destroyer to come in unto your houses to smite you.
+"For the Lord will pass through to smite the Egyptians: and when he sees the blood upon the lintel, and on the two side posts, the Lord will pass over the door, and will not suffer the destroyer to come in to your houses to smite you.
 And you shall observe this thing for an ordinance to you and to your sons forever.
 And it shall come to pass, when you be come into the land which the Lord will give you, according as he has promised, that you shall keep this service.
-And it shall come to pass, when your children shall say unto you, what mean you by this service?
+And it shall come to pass, when your children shall say to you, what mean you by this service?
 That you shall say, It is the sacrifice of the Lord's Passover, who passed over the houses of the children of Israel in Egypt, When he smote the Egyptians, and delivered our houses.
-And the people bowed the head and worshiped" (Ex.12:23-28 KJV).
+And the people bowed the head and worshiped" (Ex.12: 23-28 KJV).

 The Last Plague

-"And it came to pass, that at midnight the Lord smote all the firstborn in the land of Egypt, from the firstborn of Pharaoh that sat on his throne unto the firstborn of the captive that was in the dungeon; and all the firstborn of cattle" (Ex.12:29 KJV).
+"And it came to pass, that at midnight the Lord smote all the firstborn in the land of Egypt, from the firstborn of Pharaoh that sat on his throne to the firstborn of the captive that was in the dungeon; and all the firstborn of cattle" (Ex.12:29 KJV).

-It is important note that this midnight is during the same night that the Israelites ate the Passover lamb.
+It is important to note that this midnight is during the same night that the Israelites ate the Passover lamb.
 Here we see the firstborn of the Egyptians killed at midnight while the homes of the Israelites were being passed over (Ex.11:1-7).
 When this was accomplished, the Passover plague and ceremony were finished.